X-Illuminati/internet-of-spores/doc/server_architecture.md

 ##### Public API

-The API for interacting with Node-RED Flows is by sending a json string via TCP port 2880.
-This is currently version 2 of the API.
+Interaction with the Node-RED Flows involves sending a json string via TCP port 2880.

-There are 2 basic packet types: measurements and commands.
+There are 2 basic packet types for this API: measurements and commands.
 For measurement, a type field identifies the type of measurement that is being transmitted.
 The final measurement packet has some additional fields.
 Commands request the server to perform some function.
 The possible commands are:
-"get_config", "delete_config", and "update"
+"get_config", "delete_config", and "update".

+This is currently version 2 of the API.
+Version 1 is undocumented.

 ###### Measurements